aaqib-ahmed-nazir/BDA_Assignment02/README.md

    - Sort documents based on relevance scores.
    - Retrieve top-ranked documents matching the query.

-7. **Integration:**
-   - Integrate search engine into application using APIs.
-   - Customize functionality as needed.

-8. **Maintenance:**
-   - Regularly update index and document representations.
-   - Monitor performance and optimize resource usage.

 Utilize the Hadoop MapReduce Search Engine for efficient indexing, querying, and retrieval of information from large text corpora.

 ## Team: